SaraChaskelson/Git_commands_markdown/mySlides.md

 ---

-## <t>4.git pull
+## 4.git pull

 The git pull command is used to retrieve and download content from a remote repository and update the local repository once it has been downloaded.
 In Git-based workflows, it's common to merge remote upstream changes into your local repository.
 The Git pull command is used to retrieve and merge code changes from the remote repository to the local repository.
 Git pull is a combination of two commands, Git fetch followed by Git merge.
 In the first step, a Git fetch is performed that downloads content from the required remote repository.
 The Git merge command then merges multiple commit sequences into a single branch.

 ### 4.1 Pros/cons

-- <g> Easy updating:</g> If a developer finds out that there are new, updated files on a remote repository like GitHub, they will likely want to copy those changes from GitHub to both their local repository and into their working directory.
+- **+ Easy updating:** If a developer finds out that there are new, updated files on a remote repository like GitHub, they will likely want to copy those changes from GitHub to both their local repository and into their working directory.

-- <g> git pull is basically a shortcut for:
+- **+** git pull is basically a shortcut for:

     ```bash
     git fetch ...